Differential Expression and the Mouse Gut-Brain Axis

 Creating a volcano plot to visualize differential expression of multiple genes

-A volcano plot is a great way to visualize differential gene expression between two datasets.
+A volcano plot is a great way to visualize differential gene expression between two groups.
 These types of plots have log2FoldChange

 on the x-axis and a log transformed padj